Last updated: March 2026

 Other top tips:

-• Use online music tuition, and 21st century educational tools alongside professional music tutors.
+- Use online music tuition, and 21st century educational tools alongside professional music tutors.
+For more detailed advice, see our complete guide to music lessons for students.

 Do you think the cost of music tuition is too high?
 Should tuition be subsidised by government or educational institutions?
 Let us know your thoughts in the comments below!